 Whenever we submerge ourselves in water, the weight of the water above us puts pressure on the eardrum, and the deeper we go, the greater the pressure.
 In order to dive without injury we have to equalize (or 'EQ') the difference in pressure between the water we're diving in, and the airspace inside our ears.
 If we do not equalize this pressure we will feel pain in our ears, and--if we continue to dive deeper--we could rupture our eardrum.
 We equalize our ears by pushing air into the eustachian tube from the back of the nasal cavity.

-While the skill doesn't take a huge amount of time to master, it can be very difficult to learn and apply in a single weekend class.
+While the Frenzel doesn't take a huge amount of time to master, it can be very difficult to learn and apply in a single weekend class.

 But, here's the good news: You may already be Frenzelling without knowing it.

 Here is how to test: Take one hand, relax your body, laying down if necessary, and poke your stomach just under your ribcage (this is your diaphragm).
 It should feel soft, with no tension in the muscles there.
 Now, with your other hand, pinch your nose, and pop your ears.
 Keep poking your diaphragm with the other hand.
 It should remain soft and relaxed.
 If you are equalizing correctly, you should be able to pop your ears without tensing any of the muscles in your stomach or ribcage, even for a moment.
-If that's the case, you're doing it right and you are already Frenzeling!
+If that's the case, you're doing it right and you are already Frenzeling.
+If not, you're going to need to do some homework before class.
+Keep reading.

-If you are unsure even how to 'pop' your ears, or have difficulty keeping your diaphragm relaxed when you do so, I recommend you do a little homework.
+If you are unsure even how to 'pop' your ears, or have difficulty keeping your diaphragm relaxed when you do so, or cannot pop your ears on an exhale, I recommend you do a little homework.

 We'll start with just a simple video.
 The first one on the list is from Aharon Solomons, is a British freediving coach.
 A lot of my own training philosophy and methods are a bit different than his, but he won't advise anything unsafe, and this video is very detailed: https://www.youtube.com/watch?v=BeL5dI5Hkg8